NMR spectroscopy

 What is NMR spectroscopy used for?

 NMR spectroscopy offers detailed information about the composition of organic molecules.
 With the method, a high-resolution structure of the molecule can be created, showing the type, quantity, and arrangement of atoms.
-NMR is often used in organic chemistry research and can be used as a quality control method in various other industries.
+NMR is often used in organic chemistry research and can be used as a quality control method in various industries.
+It may also be used to detect food fraud, for example, through honey authenticity testing.

 What are the limitations of NMR analysis?

 NMR samples need to be soluble in a deuterated solvent.
-Interpretation of the spectrum requires an experienced scientist and data collection can be time-consuming (e.g. 13C NMRs are usually run overnight).
+Interpretation of the spectrum requires an experienced scientist, and data collection can be time-consuming (for example, 13C NMRs are usually run overnight).

 What kinds of samples are suitable for NMR analysis?